How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 How Do You Set Up Your Environment for SDXL Training?

-SDXL training setup mirrors SD 1.5 setup with identical software requirements.
-If you already configured your environment for SD 1.5 LoRA training on AMD, you can use the same setup for SDXL.
+SDXL LoRA training AMD setup mirrors SD 1.5 setup with identical software requirements.
+If you already configured your environment for SD 1.5 LoRA training on AMD, you can use the same setup for SDXL LoRA training AMD.

 ROCm 6.2 or newer remains the requirement with ROCm 6.3 providing best performance and compatibility.
 Verify your installation with rocm-smi showing your GPU correctly.
 Set HSA_OVERRIDE_GFX_VERSION appropriately for your architecture (11.0.0 for RDNA 3, 10.3.0 for RDNA 2).